 The school provides all necessary materials to use the toilet (water, pail, dipper) and wash hands afterwards (water and soap).
 The materials should be child friendly, so that children can easily use them.
+All teachers and students in the school use the same gender-segregated toilets.

-Teachers remind the students to keep the toilet clean and to wash their hands with soap afterwards when they use the toilet.
+Teachers show and remind the students to keep the toilet clean and to wash their hands with soap after they use the toilet.